 “And when I saw Him, I fell at His feet as dead.
 But He laid His right hand on me, saying to me, ‘Do not be afraid; I am the First and the Last.
 I am He who lives, and was dead, and behold I am alive forevermore.
 Amen.
 And I have the keys of Hades and of Death.
 Write the things which you have seen, and the things which are, and the things which will take place after this.’”
 Revelation 1:17-19

-It’s most often attributed that John was “the disciple whom Jesus loved.”
-Of course, Jesus loved all of His disciples–all were the recipients of His unmerited love, as we also are today!
+In the Gospel of John, we read of John as “the disciple whom Jesus loved.”
+Of course, all of His disciples were the recipients of His love, as we also are today!